piyush-pawar-17/vite-plugin-react-material-symbols/README.md

 # Vite Plugin React Material Symbols

-A Vite plugin that automatically discovers Material Symbols icon usage in React files and injects an optimized Google Fonts stylesheet with only the icons used in your application.
+A Vite plugin that automatically discovers Material Symbols Icons usage in React files and injects an optimized Google Fonts stylesheet with only the icons used in your application.

 ## Features